Identification, Images, & Information

 Food

-Host plants are in the families Asteraceae and Hydrophyllaceae.
-Larvae and adults usually feed on leaves and flowers of a single plant species or genus: one group of species feeds on goldenrod (Solidago); another group on wormwood (Artemisia); another on Yerba Santa (Eriodictyon); etc.
+Hosts: Asteraceae and Hydrophyllaceae.
+Larvae and adults usually feed on leaves and flowers of a single host species or genus: one group of species feeds on goldenrod (Solidago); another, on wormwood (Artemisia); another on Yerba Santa (Eriodictyon); etc.

 Life Cycle